-Mapato’s meetings are held weekly on every Saturday evening.
-They usually in meet at one of the members’ homes in a rotational basis.
-The meetings usually last for about four hours and are characterized by chatting about the happenings and mishappenings of the week, a little gossip and finally the members feast on a sumptuous meal prepared by the host.
+Mapato’s meetings are held weekly every Saturday evening.
+They usually meet at one of the member’s homes on a rotational basis.
+The meetings usually last for about four hours and are characterized by chatting about the happenings and mishappenings of the week, a little gossip, and finally, the members feast on a sumptuous meal prepared by the host.
 The meetings could not get any livelier, and the four hours usually seem like thirty minutes to most of the members.

 So I am going to share a few tips about holding successful Chama meetings.